mathiasvr/betaflight-deciphered/README.md

 ## `vtx_band`
 - Default: `0`
 - Allowed: `0 - 8`
+- BF Configurator: *Band*

+The band (index) to be used by the VTX.
+You must configure the VTX Table and set up a VTX communication protocol such as SmartAudio for this to work.

 ## `vtx_channel`
 - Default: `0`
 - Allowed: `0 - 8`
+- BF Configurator: *Channel*

+The channel (index) to be used by the VTX.
+You must configure the VTX Table and set up a VTX communication protocol such as SmartAudio for this to work.

 ## `vtx_power`
 - Default: `0`
 - Allowed: `0 - 7`
+- BF Configurator: *Power*

 TODO: The power level (index) to be used by the VTX.
-Must have SmartAudio set up to work.
+You must configure the VTX Table and set up a VTX communication protocol such as SmartAudio for this to work.
+It can be modified if Pit Mode or [vtx_low_power_disarm](#vtx_low_power_disarm) is enabled.

 ## `vtx_low_power_disarm`
 - Default: `OFF`
 - Allowed: `OFF`, `ON`, `UNTIL_FIRST_ARM`
+- BF Configurator: *Low Power Disarm*

+When enabled, the VTX uses the lowest available power when disarmed (except if a failsafe has occurred).

 ## `vtx_freq`
 - Default: `0`
 - Allowed: `0 - 5999`
+- BF Configurator: *Frequency*

-TODO: The frequency to be used by the VTX.
-Must have SmartAudio set up to work. (todo: how does this affect band and channel)
+The frequency to be used by the VTX.
+Can be set directly if supported by your VTX, otherwise it is automatically set according to VTX table when you set [vtx_band](#vtx_band) and [vtx_channel](#vtx_channel).

 ## `vtx_pit_mode_freq`
 - Default: `0`
 - Allowed: `0 - 5999`
+- BF Configurator: *Pit Mode frequency*

+Frequency at which the Pit Mode changes when enabled.

 ## `vtx_halfduplex`
 - Default: `ON`